chee-zaram/binary_trees/README.md

   for which to find the sibling.
 - `binary_tree_uncle`: This function finds the uncle of a given node.
 It takes a pointer to the node for which to find the uncle.
+- `binary_trees_ancestor`: This function finds the lowest common ancestor of two nodes.
+It takes a pointer to the two nodes in question and returns the a pointer to the lowest common ancestor if it exists.
+- `binary_tree_levelorder`: This function goes through a binary tree using level-order traversal algorithm.
+  It takes a pointer to the root of the tree and a pointer to a function to print the data.

 Each function has a prototype in the binary_trees.h header file and an implementation in the corresponding .c file.